heinervdm/QDeconz2MQTT/README.md

 # QDeconz2MQTT
 QDeconz2MQTT publishes deconz events to a MQTT broker.
-It is publiched under the GPL3.0+ license.
+It is published under the GPL3.0+ license.

-Currently only sensor events are supported and the state part of the events is forwarded to to MQTT topic: deconz/_type_/_uniqueid_
+Currently only sensor events are supported and the state part of the events is forwarded to MQTT topic: deconz/_type_/_uniqueid_

 The application expects a config file in INI format, as described in section [Configuration](#Configuration).